judo347/SideScroller/README.md

 - [ ] lav død function/animation
 - [ ] MoveMap (fix moving player)
 - [ ] Fix array, 2d array is like a 1d.
 Do not move the start one line up or wise versa.
+- [ ] Rework jump.
+Move player in array instead of inistializing again.

 #### Working on: moveArrayOneLeft.c
 Shift 2d array